fabiangreffrath/woof/README.md

 ## What's with the name?

 If you turn the [Doom logo upside down](https://www.reddit.com/r/Doom/comments/8476cr/i_would_so_olay_wood/) it reads "Wood" - which would be a pretty stupid name for a source port.
-"Woof" is just as stupid a name for a source port, but at least it contains a reference to dogs - and dogs are the Marine's Best Friend. ;-)
+"Woof" is just as stupid a name for a source port, but at least it contains a reference to dogs - and dogs are the Marine's Best Friend. :wink:

 # Code changes